Glenmont, Maryland: Champayne Farmhouse

 The Champayne Farmhouse was built by John R. Champayne around 1860, at what is now 14201 Layhill Road.
 The house was built on a 114-acre plot of land that Champayne had bought from James Henry Boyd.
 Champayne put the title of the property in the name of his wife, Ell Champayne (née Beall), because he wanted it to be protected from being acquired by his own family.
 When talking to his father-in-law, Champayne once said that his own family "would take it as quick as hell would scorch a feather".
 At the time Champayne acquired the land, it had been completely covered by a pine forest.
 Champayne cleared the land, built a home, a blacksmith shop, a stable, a corn house, and a few other buildings on the land.
 Ell's family provided most of the wood for the outbuildings and the fencing.
 George Bonifant, a neighboring farmer, was impressed with all the improvements that Champayne had added to the land.
 Ell died in 1874, and title of the land was transferred to a trust.
+Ell is buried in the Beall Cemetery, located on Beechview Lane.

 By 1880, a second story had been added to the house, it had apple and peach trees, and there was a dairy, a wheelwright shop, and a paint shop on the land.
 That year, the trustee sold the property to Sarah R. Nicholson for $1,827.20.
 The Nicholson family owned the property for many years to come.

 By the 1990s, Champayne Farmhouse was being rented out, but the outbuildings were all in very bad condition and collapsing.
 In 2005, much of the land surrounding the Champayne Farmhouse was redeveloped and residential homes were built.
-The Champayne Farmhouse still stands today.
+The Champayne Farmhouse still stands as of 2026.